Comeback (sports): Association football

 Real Madrid completed three successful comebacks in the 2021–22 UEFA Champions League knockout phase.
 In the Round of 16, Paris Saint-Germain F.C. led Real in the aggregate score 2–0 with about 30 minutes left to be played.
 Karim Benzema made a hat-trick in just 17 minutes to take the Spanish side to the next round, in Quarter-finals, after defeating Chelsea Football Club 1–3 at Stamford Bridge on the first leg with another hat-trick by Benzema.
 Madrid allowed three goals in the second leg at Estadio Santiago Bernabéu to lose the advantage 4–3, then Rodrygo Goes made a late goal in the 80th minute to even the aggregate, assisted by Luka Modrić, in the subsequent extra-time.
-Benzema scored with a header once more to reach the Semi-finals, on this round, after losing 4–3 to Manchester City at Etihad Stadium, a match that had Madrid being two goals behind three times (2–0, 3–1 and 4–2).
+Benzema scored with a header once more to reach the Semi-finals, on this round, after losing 4–3 to Manchester City at City of Manchester Stadium, a match that had Madrid being two goals behind three times (2–0, 3–1 and 4–2).
 Riyad Mahrez scored late in the second half of the second leg to apparently secure a final berth for City, however, Rodrygo made a double in the 90th and 91st minutes to equalize the semi-final.
 Later Benzema successfully took a penalty in the fifth minute of the extra time to put Real ahead of the aggregate for the first time.
 The match ended 3–1 and Los Blancos reached the final, eventually winning it with a goal by Vinicius Jr. and an outstanding performance by goalkeeper Thibaut Courtois on 28 May 2022 at the Stade de France in Saint-Denis.

+The biggest comeback in World Cup history is considered to be Portugal's 5-3 victory over North Korea in the 1966 quarter-final.
+North Korea stunned everyone by going up 3-0 in the first half, but Portugal, led by Eusebio, scored four goals to turn the game around.